Nested async/await in Rust: Desugaring and assembly

 }

-The above Rust code defines a Unit struct that contains a single field, pos, which represents the position of the unit.
+The above Rust code defines a Unit struct containing a single field, pos, which represents the unit's position.

 The code also defines a UnitGotoFuture struct, which represents a future that moves a Unit towards a target position at each step and completes when the unit has reached that position.
-The UnitGotoFuture struct implements the Future trait, and its poll method is used to move the unit closer to the target_pos position by adjusting the pos field of the Unit instance.
+The UnitGotoFuture struct implements the Future trait, and its poll method moves the unit closer to the target_pos position by adjusting the pos field of the Unit instance.
 The poll method returns Poll::Pending if the unit has not yet reached the target_pos position or Poll::Ready(()) if it has.

 Desugaring the patrol function

-Before we proceed to understand the generated assembly, let's first understand how the patrol function could be desugared into a state machine.
+Before digging through the generated assembly, let's first understand how the patrol function could be desugared into a state machine.
 The patrol function is desugared into a state machine that resembles the following code:

 // The state machine enum